Interface FormInputBuilderApi

 createVLookup

 Creates newLookUpinput (context parameter).
-Searches for a record in the price parameter table namedparameterNamewhere the column 'name' matches the value entered by the user (in a drop-down input parameter) and returns the value from the column 'value'.Side effect: During the Input Generation mode, this function creates a new input parameter (drop-down) whose values are taken from the column "Name" of the given Company Parameter.
+Searches for a record in the Company Parameter namedparamNamewhere the column 'name' matches the value selected by the user (in a drop-down) and returns the value from the column 'value'.The input renders as a drop-down whose selectable entries are loaded from the named Company Parameter.

 Example:

-The input field is rendered as follows:if (api.isInputGenerationExecution()) { return api.inputBuilderFactory() .createVLookup("VolumeDiscount") .setLabel("Select a discount") .getInput() }
+The input field is rendered as follows:form.createVLookup("VolumeDiscount") .setLabel("Select a discount") .buildFormInput()

 - Parameters:

-paramName- Name of the price parameter table to look up.- Returns:
+paramName- Name of the Company Parameter to look up.- Returns:

 - User entry input builder.